AnotherTablespoon

 • 1 and ½ cups heavy cream

-• ⅓ cup blood orange juice (any orange can be used)
+• ⅓ cup juice (blood orange or any orange can be used)

 • 1 teaspoon blood orange zest